 College of Agriculture, Forestry and Natural Resource Management

-Bruce Mathews was named interim dean of the College of Agriculture, Forestry and Natural Resource Management in 2012.
+Bruce Mathews was named interim dean of the College of Agriculture, Forestry and Natural Resource Management (CAFNRM) in 2012.
 He has been a professor of soil science and agronomy at UH Hilo since 1993.
 His top priorities as dean are in advancing articulation with the UH community colleges and revitalizing hands-on instruction.
 He is working closely with the USDA Pacific Basin Agricultural Research Center in Hilo to better ensure that research funds allocated to the college are used for collaborative efforts and forming stronger linkages with the local agricultural community.

 College of Arts and Sciences